Sit N Go Strategy - ‘Set Mining’ The Right Way And The Wrong Way

 This Article Looks At Special Concerns For Set Mining In SNGs!

 Playing small pairs before the flop in the hope of hitting a concealed set can be a profitable play in any form of poker.
-In SNGs there are issues which mean that this play can easily become a costly error.
+In SNGs there are special issues which mean that this play can easily become a costly mistake.
 This article looks at the concerns and strategy concepts involved in ‘Set Mining’ in Sit N Go Tournaments.
-We highlight the right and the wrong ways to go about trying to spike a set!
+I highlight the right and the wrong ways to go about trying to spike a set!

-Implied Odds concepts are at the heart of playing small pairs.
-This article will first look at this area and suggest how your implied odds may not be as high as you think.
+Implied Odds are at the heart of playing smaller pairs.
+I will cover this area first, showing that your implied odds may not be as high as you think.
 The main set mining errors are positional ones – this is the next part of the article, covering the important concepts of both absolute and relative position.
-Finally we will tie in the tendencies of your opponents (and indeed the whole table) to the subject of set-mining in Sit N Go poker games.
+Finally I'll will tie in the tendencies of your opponents (and indeed the whole table) to the subject of set-mining, before recommending a site where you are significantly more likely to be paid off.

 The chances of hitting trips on the flop when you hold a pair are around 8-to-1 against.
-That is, for every 9 flops you see, on average one will contain the 3rd card you need to hit your set.
-Your implied odds – that is the chance of getting paid off with a big pot those times you do spike a set suggest that it would be profitable to play small pairs every time you have the opportunity to make more than 8 times your initial (pre-flop) investment.
+That is, for every 9 flops you see, on average one of them will contain the 3rd card you need to hit your set.

-These factors mean that you actually need more than 8-to-1 odds pre-flop to make playing small pairs for set value profitable.
-A suggested ‘margin’ to take these into account may be to ensure you have 12-to-1 or more.
+Together, these factors mean that you actually need more than 8-to-1 odds pre-flop to make playing small pairs for set value profitable.
+A suggested ‘margin’ to take these into account may be to ensure you have the potential to win 12 times your initial bet or more.
 This should only include odds against a single opponent.
-Though is occasionally happens that you will get all-in with 2 players this is rare enough to discount from everyday calculations.
+It is very rare to get all-in against 2 opponents, and even more rare that you will have the best hand at the river when you do.

 Position at the table is the most important factor after implied odds when it comes to successful set mining: below are 2 examples of where position causes potential problems:

-UTG – Raises 3 times BB to 90
+UTG ('Under The Gun', First to act) – Raises 3 times Big Blind to 90 chips

 The problem here is that you have 7 or 8 players (depending on the site) yet to act.
-The potential implied odds may have been there, but the risk here is that someone will re-raise and force you to fold – or even worse there will be small raises ahead which force you to call (due to the pot-odds), committing more of your stack than you anticipated – and importantly more than is profitable with a small pair.
+The potential implied odds may have been there based on the stack sizes alone, but the risk here is that someone will re-raise and force you to fold – or even worse there will be some smaller raises ahead which force you to call (due to the enticing pot-odds), committing more of your stack than you anticipated – and importantly more than is profitable with a small pair.

 Example 2 – 1st Hand of SNG – Stacks 1500 Blinds 30/15